silent-lad/SIH_scraper/README.md

 ```

 - This may take a few while as it also downloads Chromium browser.
-- Now to run te script:-
+- Now to run the script:-

 ```
 node app.js